WarrenDavies/imagejenerator/README.md

 ### 2. Model Registration

 Each model (or group of models that require the same diffusers class) use their own model class, with the `@register_model` decorator applied to it.
 This automatically adds model classes to the registry, so that they can be specified in the config.

-### 3. Data Logging (`ImageGenerationRecord`)

-The `ImageGenerationRecord` class uses Python dataclass features to structure and save the generation parameters (prompt, seed, model, timings, etc.) to a specified CSV file.
-So you can track and analyse your experiments with different inference steps, prompt lengths, and so on.